 The new branch was officially recognized November 18, 2009.
 The New Mexico Online Branch (NM8028) brings the total number of active AAUW New Mexico branches to ten.

 Contact any of the officers to become a member of the New Mexico Online Branch.
 Association dues are $49 ($46 are tax deductible).
 NM dues are $18.

-The next branch meeting is April 22, 2017 at the Holiday Inn Express in Los Alamos, NM.
+The next branch meeting is in April 2018 at Carlsbad, NM.

 August 26 marks the anniversary of the passage of the 19th Amendment which granted women the right to vote.
 One battle we are still waging is for women in education.
 AAUW estimates that due to disproportionate student loan burden and a longer debt repayment period, women currently hold almost 2/3 of student debt in the U.S.